 The Roles of Vitamin C in Skin Health

-Juliet M. Pullar, Anitra C. Carr and Margreet C. M. Vissers *
+Written by Juliet M. Pullar, Anitra C. Carr and Margreet C. M. Vissers *

 Abstract: The primary function of the skin is to act as a barrier against insults from the environment, and its unique structure reﬂects this.
 The skin is composed of two layers: the epidermal outer layer is highly cellular and provides the barrier function, and the inner dermal layer ensures strength and elasticity and gives nutritional support to the epidermis.
 Normal skin contains high concentrations of vitamin C, which supports important and well-known functions, stimulating collagen synthesis and assisting in antioxidant protection against UV-induced photodamage.
 This knowledge is often used as a rationale for the addition of vitamin C to topical applications, but the efﬁcacy of such treatment, as opposed to optimizing dietary vitamin C intake, is poorly understood.
 This review discusses the potential roles for vitamin C in skin health and summarises the in vitro and in vivo research to date.
 We compare the efﬁcacy of nutritional intake of vitamin C versus topical application, identify the areas where lack of evidence limits our understanding of the potential beneﬁts of vitamin C on skin health, and suggest which skin properties are most likely to beneﬁt from improved nutritional vitamin C intake.